Russia, Azerbaijan fail to agree on use of radar station

 The Azeri Foreign Ministry said its Russian counterpart had sent a note saying it would no longer use the station.

-Baku had wanted to increase the annual rent for the facility to $150 million (93.3 million pounds) from $7 million under the current agreement.
+Baku had wanted to increase the annual rent for the facility to $150 million from $7 million under the current agreement.
 Some media outlets said Baku had raised the price to $300 million.

 The two sides negotiated for more than a year over Russia's desire to continue to rent the Gabala radar station, which was built during Soviet times.
 The lease expires this month.